zheyuanhu01/AugmentedPINN/README.md

 # AugmentedPINN
-Code accompanying the manuscript "Augmented Physics-Informed Neural Networks (APINNs): A gating network-based soft domain decomposition methodology" https://arxiv.org/abs/2211.08939.
+Code accompanying "**Augmented Physics-Informed Neural Networks (APINNs): A gating network-based soft domain decomposition methodology**" https://arxiv.org/abs/2211.08939.

+The paper has been accepted for publication in **Engineering Applications of Artificial Intelligence (EAAI)**.

 The file "main.py" provides the code for the Burgers' equation, Helmholtz equation, Wave equation, and Klein-Gordon equation.